crownstone/bluenet/docs/CODE_STYLE.md

  */
 ```

 In source files additional information can be given about particular implementation details.
-This will not end up in doxygen (a single `/*` rather than `/**` codeblock starter is sufficient).
+This will not end up in doxygen (a single `/*` rather than `/**` code block starter is sufficient).

 ```
 /*